Bobblen147/avp-forever/Readme.txt

 Predator Weapons
--Override map specific predator inventory and start with any combination of weapons to enable this, first set PredatorWeaponsOverride=true in the config file "config file toggle" -Predator weapons can now be collected as pickups (use key cards 11,12,13,14,15,16 in the editor to place them) -Predator previous vision mode key (default R) -Predator tracking weapons (disc, shoulder cannon) can have their tracking enabled/disabled (default key T) -Predator can charge wrist blades indefinitely
+-Override map specific predator inventory and start with any combination of weapons to enable this, first set PredatorWeaponsOverride=true in the config file "config file toggle" -Predator weapons can now be collected as pickups (use key cards 11,12,13,14,15,16 in the editor to place them), pred weapon pickups will glow white when using pred tech vision
+-Predator previous vision mode key (default R) -Predator tracking weapons (disc, shoulder cannon) can have their tracking enabled/disabled (default key T) -Predator can charge wrist blades indefinitely